BIGDAVE-223/openbb-widgets/README.md

 1. Download the `ScreenerWidget` folder.

-2. Create an image from the Dockerfile.
+2. Create an image from the Dockerfile or pull from [bigdave223/openbbscreener:latest](https://hub.docker.com/r/bigdave223/openbbscreener)

 3. Run the application using Docker Compose after entering your OpenBB PAT and Cloudflare tunnel token in the `.env`: